aimotive-legacy/cmakex/README.md

 Extension for the `cmake` command

-Keywords: lightweight C/C++ package management, multiple repos tool, applying common cmake build/toolchain options, package server
+Keywords: lightweight, non-intrusive C/C++ package management, multiple repos tool, applying common cmake build/toolchain options, package server

 ## Show me quickly what I can do with this